MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ### ChangeToken (TBD, not supported in first release)

-The changeToken takes in a DateTime parameter.
-If specified, only the modified date larger than the ChangeToken will be exported.
+The changeToken uses the same SharePoint changeToken.
+In the official release, a range will be specified;  startChangeToken and endChangeToken.
 If Null, everything will be exported.
 ChangeToken can also be specified in past time ranges.
 This means both the start time and the end time needs to be less than the present time.
 If use in this format, the read asynchronous API will only read back the items that are specified within the time range.
-To maintain consistency, dateTime will be based on UTC time.
-The change token will be compared based off the last modified time of an object type (e.g. file/folder or list item).
-If last modified time attribute is not supported, the object will be read by default.
+More documentation will be provided one the feature is completed.

 #### Corner Cases for ChangeToken
 ##### Invalid Time Format